Year to September 2016

 Click on the image to view a full size version.

-China visitor spend has continued to grow rapidly in this period and is still the largest contributor to the expenditure growth - increasing $447 million in the June 2016 year.
-At the same time Australia, - currently New Zealand’s largest tourism market - has kept growing steadily, up 8 per cent to $2.5 billion.
+Chinese visitor spend has continued to grow in this period and is still the largest contributor to the expenditure growth - increasing $191 million in the September 2016 year.
+Australia - currently New Zealand’s largest tourism market - has been flat, up only 1 percent to $2.4 billion.

 Summary statistics are available in the IVS key data table.